Editor's note: This article was updated to reflect recent developments; a prior version of this article was published on August 6, 2020.

 A vague queasiness may come over you when the envelope lands on your desk with an emphatic thump and you pull out the 100+ pages explaining why the patents on your key pharmaceutical or biologic product are under challenge.
 Welcome to patent actions under Canada’s Patented Medicines (Notice of Compliance) Regulations (“Regulations”).
 Fast-paced – 21 months to trial – and carrying significant commercial risks – loss of exclusivity, exposure to damage claims – actions under the Regulations present a significant litigation-management challenge.
 An understanding of the key facets of the Regulations can help you avoid pitfalls and calm your nerves.
-Here are ten topics about Regulations that in-house counsel need to know:
+Here are ten topics that in-house counsel need to know about the Regulations.
+For a comparison to US Hatch-Waxman regime, see here.

 Actions under the Regulations are triggered by service of a notice of allegation (NOA) by a generic drug company.
 Service is made either personally (a process server drops off the allegation) or by registered mail.
 The NOA addresses patents listed by the patentee/first person on the Patent Register maintained by the Minister of Health.
 Generics are required to make one or more prescribed allegations in relation to the listed patents, including non-infringement and invalidity.